I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Beyond the manicured lawns where it melted into the riverbank’s gentle curve, the picnic was laid out in perfect order.
 Checkered blankets stretched over the sun-dappled grass, their corners pinned down with wicker baskets overflowing with baked scones, delicate sandwiches, and a cascade of ripe fruits.
 Jugs of iced tea, nestled in a bed of ice, caught the glint of sunlight.

 Beatrice let out a slow breath, her fingers grazing the fabric of her skirt as she took in the scene.
 Last night’s encounter still lingered at the edges of her mind, but here, it felt distant, muted.
-The river hummed it's quiet melody, and for the first time this morning, she felt no need to brace herself for a battle with a sailor.
+The guests conversed amongst themselves quietly, and for the first time this morning, she felt no need to brace herself for a battle with a sailor.

-Her mother released her with a warm squeeze when they reached an empty cushion, letting Beatrice melt into the easy hum of conversation.
+Her mother released her with a gentle squeeze when they reached an empty cushion, letting Beatrice melt into the easy hum of conversation.

 Beatrice sat beside the Viscount to her right and Juliet to her left, the rustle of her skirts soft against the morning hush.
 "Good morning, my lord," she said, offering a polite smile.
 "I trust you found your rest agreeable?"